Elia Kazan

 Kazan influenced the films of the 1950s and 1960s with his provocative, issue-driven subjects.
-Director Stanley Kubrick called him, "without question, the best director we have in America, [and] capable of performing miracles with the actors he uses."
-Film author Ian Freer concludes that even "if his achievements are tainted by political controversy, the debt Hollywood—and actors everywhere—owes him is enormous."
+Director Stanley Kubrick called him "without question, the best director we have in America, [and] capable of performing miracles with the actors he uses".
+Film author Ian Freer concludes that even "if his achievements are tainted by political controversy, the debt Hollywood—and actors everywhere—owes him is enormous".
+Orson Welles said "Kazan is a traitor ... [but] he is a very good director".
 In 2010, Martin Scorsese co-directed the documentary film A Letter to Elia as a personal tribute to Kazan.